-- Chapter 3: In the Glitz Pit, you quickly get sucked into a mystery about the strange things that happen in the ring, and keep receiving mysterious emails from someone simply called "X".
+- In the Glitz Pit, you quickly get sucked into a mystery about the strange things that happen in the ring, and keep receiving mysterious emails from someone simply called "X".
 At one point, a Koopa who befriends you called King K tells you he's retiring and you see nothing more of him.
 Also, a character called Bandy Andy who tells you about the urban legends of the ring also stops appearing.
 You don't pay it much thought at first, until you're instructed to go into the storage room and find a secret staircase.
 When you enter the locked room at the top of the stairs and destroy the box in there, you find King K and Bandy Andy, lying unmoving on the floor with a fly buzzing around them.
 King K manages to weakly acknowledge Mario, and Bandy Andy tells him not to go to the ring at night.
 Then, they just stop responding to you.
 They get better after you defeat the boss, but it's seriously creepy.
-You can only imagine what would have happened if you never found them...

-- Twilight Trail is very similar to this (sans the buildings), except that it leads into a coniferous forest which becomes darker and darker as you venture further in.
+- Twilight Trail is very similar to Twilight Town, except that it leads into a coniferous forest which becomes darker and darker as you venture further in.
 The music in this area takes a level in creepiness.

 - Creepy Steeple is at the very end of the trail, and although small as compared to other dungeons within the Paper Mario series, it's a classic example of Big Boo's Haunt.
 Add to that the dimly lit hallways and stained-glass windows, and you've got a very unsettling place indeed.
 As with Twilight Town and Trail, the background music helps in establishing the atmosphere.